InbarPe/python-course-assignments/day04/README.md

 # AI prompts

 I need to write a program that will download some data from the selected web site and save it locally in a file or in multiple files.
 Separate the "business logic" and the UI (User Interface), the way the program interacts with the user.
 I want it to be with inputs that the user need to enter to the terminal by the script demand.
-I want to search and save data from "UniPort".
-I want it to ask for a word/s to search, then based on the results in the UniPort website to write how many results there are and to save the first n based on the user choice locally in the computer.
+I want to search and save data from "UniProt".
+I want it to ask for a word/s to search, then based on the results in the UniProt website to write how many results there are and to save the first n based on the user choice locally in the computer.